 Originally written by Virginia Buechel, of iScrap App.

 But one sector of the recycling industry that may not be as popular, but is just as important, is scrap metal recycling.
-Scrap metal exports are one of the largest in the U.S. And by recycling metals, we reduce the amount of ore mining throughout the world.
+By recycling metals, we reuse a valuable and finite resource and reduce the amount of ore mining throughout the world.
 Some of these metals include copper, steel, aluminum, brass, and iron.

 Recycling Scrap Metal Makes Money

 Many people don’t know that most scrap metal can be recycled for cash payments at local scrap yards around the country, keeping this useful material out of landfills.

 Scrap metal yards deal with customers in industries that handle metal on a daily basis.
 For example, construction companies may have tons of steel beams from structures, electricians could have old wires and electrical equipment, or plumbers might have old or broken copper piping and brass fixtures that they need to dispose of.
-While scrap yards see a large quantity metal from the trade industry, they also welcome homeowners and other individuals.
+While scrap yards see a large quantity of metal from the trade industry, they also welcome homeowners and other individuals.

 A Magnet Assesses Metal Value

 Determining if you have a ferrous or non-ferrous metal and separating the two types is the first important step before bringing metal to be recycled.

 If the magnet sticks to your metal: You have a ferrous metal in your hands — something common like steel or iron.
 Ferrous metal is not worth very much when you bring it to the scrap yard, but the scrap yard will accept it and make sure it is recycled properly.

 If the magnet does not stick to your metal: The metal you have is a non-ferrous metal.
 Many common metals — like copper, aluminum, brass, stainless steel, and bronze — are categorized as non-ferrous metals.
 These metals are very valuable to recycle and are worth more money at the scrap yard.